stephenmussel/react-gallery/README.md

 - [ ] Deploy to Heroku
 - [ ] Make GalleryForm sticky footer?
 - [ ] Add fader component for first like: "I'll never forget you!"
+- [ ] Add ability to dislike image

 <p align="right">(<a href="#top">back to top</a>)</p>